pclewis/pclewis.github.io/_posts/2016-10-22-shenzhen-io-tetris.md

 [![Storing pieces][2]][2]

-Notice how many pieces share a row with another piece.
+Notice how most pieces share a row with another piece.
 This lets us squish them together when we store them in a ROM chip.
 This did not end up being useful, but it is neat.

 We can step through these bits different ways to render different rotations: